-Allied Leasing and Finance Corporation ("ALFC") became a majority-owned (57.21%) subsidiary of PNB by virtue of the merger between PNB and Allied Bank In February 9, 2013.
-It was incorporated on 10 December 1978.
+Allied Leasing and Finance Corporation (õALFCö) became a majority-owned (57.21%) subsidiary of PNB by virtue of the merger between PNB and ABC on February 9, 2013.
+ALFC was incorporated on 10 December 1978.
 The company is authorized by the SEC to operate as a financing company in accordance with the provisions of Republic Act No. 5980, as amended by R.A.
 8856, otherwise known as the Financing Company Act.
 It started operations on 25 June 1980.
-On October 16, 1996, the authorized capital was increased to ₱500 million divided into 5 million shares with ₱100.00 par value per share.
-The company's Board of Directors and Stockholders approved on December 17, 2014 and November 25, 2015, respectively, to shorten the corporate life of ALFC until December 31, 2015 and a Certificate of Retirement of Business has been issued on February 23, 2016 by the Makati City Treasurer's Office.
-As of 31 December 2016, ALFC's paid-up capital amounted to ₱152.50 million.
+On October 16, 1996, the authorized capital was increased to P500 million divided into 5,000,000 shares with a par value of P100.00 per share.
+As of 31 December 2016, ALFC paid-up capital amounted to P152.50 million.

-PNB Holdings Corporation (PHC), a wholly-owned subsidiary of the Bank, was established on May 20, 1920 as Philippine Exchange Co., Inc. The Securities and Exchange Commission (SEC) approved the extension of the corporate life of PNB Holdings for another fifty (50) years effective May 20, 1970.
-In 1991, it was converted into a holding company and was used as a vehicle for the Bank to engage into the insurance business.
+PNB Holdings Corporation (õPHCö), a wholly-owned subsidiary of the Bank, was established on May 20, 1920 as Philippine Exchange Co., Inc. The SEC approved the extension of the corporate life of PNB Holdings for another fifty years effective May 20, 1970.
+In 1991, it was converted into a holding company and was used as a vehicle for the Bank to engage in the insurance business.

-As of 31 December 2016, PHC had an authorized capital of ₱500.0 million or 5,000,000 shares at ₱100 par value per share.
-As of December 31, 2016, total paid-up capital of PHC was ₱255.1 million while additional paid-in capital was ₱3.6 million, while total assets and total capital were ₱337.6 million and ₱336.8 million, respectively, and net loss was ₱1.1 million.
-PNB Holdings owns 34.25% of PNB General Insurer's Co.
-Inc.
+As of 31 December 2016, PHC had an authorized capital of P500.0 million divided into 5,000,000 shares with a par value of P100.00 per share.
+As of December 31, 2016, total paid-up capital of PHC was P255.1 million while additional paid-in capital was P3.6 million, while total assets and total capital were P337.6 million and P336.8 million, respectively, and net loss was P1.1 million.

-PNB Securities, Inc. (PNBSec) was incorporated in January 18, 1991 and is a member of the Philippine Stock Exchange, Inc. As a securities dealer, it is engaged in the buying and selling of securities listed in the Philippine Stock Exchange, Inc. either for its own account as Dealer or for account of its customers as Broker.
+PNB Securities, Inc. (õPNBSecö) was incorporated in January 18, 1991 and is a member of the Philippine Stock Exchange, Inc. As a securities dealer, it is engaged in the buying and selling of securities listed in the Philippine Stock Exchange, Inc. either for its own account as Dealer or for account of its customers as Broker.
 It is a wholly-owned subsidiary of PNB and ranked 41st among 131 active members in the Philippine Stock Exchange, Inc. with 0.22% market share in terms of value turn-over as of December 31, 2016.

 - a.
-As of December 31, 2016, it has a total paid-up capital of ₱100.0 million with total assets and total capital of ₱242.3 million and ₱175.6 million, respectively.
-It ended year 2016 with a net income of ₱ 0.80 million. - b.
-The PNBSI has no bankruptcy, receivership, or similar proceedings in the past three (3) years.
+As of December 31, 2016, it has a total paid-up capital of P100.0 million with total assets and total capital of P242.3 million and P175.6 million, respectively.
+It ended year 2016 with a net income of P0.80 million. - b.
+The PNBSec has no bankruptcy, receivership, or similar proceedings in the past three (3) years. - c.

-c.
 There are no material reclassification, merger, consolidation, or purchase/sale of a significant asset not in the ordinary course of business.

-Relative to its competitors, the company's strength lies in the fact that it is backed up by PNB, a universal bank and considered one of the top commercial banks in the country today.
+Relative to its competitors, the companyøs strength lies in the fact that it is backed up by PNB, a universal bank and considered one of the top commercial banks in the country today.

 Inherent to all engaged in the stockbrokerage business, the company is exposed to risks like Operational Risk, Position Risk, Counterparty Risk and Large Exposure Risk.
-To address, identify, assess and manage the risks involved, the company submits monthly to the SEC the required Risk Based Capital Adequacy (RBCA) Report which essentially measures the broker's net liquid capital considering said risks.
-Further, the parent's bank Risk Management Group is overseeing/ monitoring the Company's risk management / exposures.
+To address, identify, assess and manage the risks involved, the company submits monthly to the SEC the required Risk Based Capital Adequacy (RBCA) Report which essentially measures the brokerøs net liquid capital considering said risks.
+Further, the parentøs bank Risk Management Group is overseeing/ monitoring the Companyøs risk management / exposures.